rafaelcaricio/backie/README.md

 Here are some of the Backie's key features:

+- **Guaranteed execution**: at least one execution of a task
-- Async workers: Workers are started as [Tokio](https://tokio.rs/) tasks
+- **Async workers**: Workers are started as [Tokio](https://tokio.rs/) tasks
-- Application context: Tasks can access an shared user-provided application context
+- **Application context**: Tasks can access an shared user-provided application context
-- Single-purpose workers: Tasks are stored together but workers are configured to execute only tasks of a specific queue
+- **Single-purpose workers**: Tasks are stored together but workers are configured to execute only tasks of a specific queue
-- Retries: Tasks are retried with a custom backoff mode
+- **Retries**: Tasks are retried with a custom backoff mode
-- Graceful shutdown: provide a future to gracefully shutdown the workers, on-the-fly tasks are not interrupted
+- **Graceful shutdown**: provide a future to gracefully shutdown the workers, on-the-fly tasks are not interrupted
-- Recovery of unfinished tasks: Tasks that were not finished are retried on the next worker start
+- **Recovery of unfinished tasks**: Tasks that were not finished are retried on the next worker start
-- Unique tasks: Tasks are not duplicated in the queue if they provide a unique hash
+- **Unique tasks**: Tasks are not duplicated in the queue if they provide a unique hash

 ## Other planned features